Chromecast vs. Roku Stick (2020): Want a Real Remote?

 - Dolby Vision and HDR10 are both compatible with Chromecast Ultra.

 - You can control your TV, hands-free, via your voice through Google Home.
-This is the only streaming device that works with Google Home.
 You can ask it to play and pause and this works well.

 - You can say, “Hey Google, cast Ozark on Netflix to the Living Room TV.”